 - Video on Cyber Physical Systems Lab at Science Central

-A journalist and researcher by training, I enjoy writing for the web and print as well as visual media production, including video and infographics.
+A journalist and researcher by training, I enjoy writing for the web and print as well as visual media production, including audio, video and infographics.
 I also work with external stakeholders to organise events for a variety of publics as well as experts and non-experts in policy and industry.
 I have worked in academia for seven years.